Growth problems and treatment

 When we first started giving the growth hormone injections to Rose, she was of course slightly distressed, but we found that she was soon used to the procedure and became part of her bedtime routine.
 She enjoyed choosing a sticker to put in her book as a reward each night.

 Once the routine had been established, it was merely a case of attending each endocrinology appointment, eventually every 6 months.
-They monitor her height and weight, and also see a consultant to check her general development and any potential side effects.
+They monitored her height and weight, and also saw a consultant to check her general development and any potential side effects.

 Other health problems and support